Ever Heard of a Thermally Modified Wood Deck?

 Haven’t Heard of Thermally Modified Wood?
 You’re Not Alone

-Sometimes people are hesitant to use thermally modified wood, simply because they’ve never heard of it before.
-The process is popular in Europe and has been in use since the mid 1990s, but it’s only recently gained popularity in Canada.
+Sometimes, people are hesitant to use thermally modified wood, simply because they’ve never heard of it before.
+This process is popular in Europe, and they have been using it since the mid-1990s, but it’s only recently gained popularity in Canada.

-As more deck builders and homeowners see and hear about thermally modified wood, it will become just as commonplace as cedar, PVC and composite decks.
+In conclusion, as more deck builders and homeowners see and hear about thermally modified wood, it will become just as commonplace as cedar, PVC, and composite decks.

 Interested in learning more about thermally modified wood decking or want to see a sample?